glotzerlab/spatula/readme.rst

 ====
-PGOP
+spatula
 ====

 Overview
 --------

-``PGOP`` is a Python package for computing the continuous point group ordering of the neighbors of a point in space.
+``spatula`` is a Python package for computing the continuous point group ordering of the neighbors of a point in space.
 In general, this is to compute the local ordering of particles (molecules) in simulations or experiments over time.
 The package serves as an extension of `freud <https://github.com/glotzerlab/freud>`__ with a new order parameter.

-``PGOP`` currently supports all point groups of finite order:
+``spatula`` currently supports all point groups of finite order:

 - All crystallographic point groups
 - Cyclical groups :math:`C_n`